John-Da/DetectTO-Mobile-WebBased-App/README.md

 <h2>⚠️ Known Issues</h2>

-> *Note:* Android simulation with Android Studio is recommended.
+> Testing on a simulator is recommended.
+Unexpected crashes may occur when running the app on a physical device through the Expo app.

 <strong>Strengths:</strong>
 <ul>